xdubois-57/iwanttobe.be-paid/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](LICENSE) file for details.

 ## Author